AngelfishTypes.com logo

 This is the core of our guide, showcasing the stunning diversity of selectively bred angelfish.
 Below is a gallery of the most popular and sought-after varieties.
 Each has a link to a dedicated profile with in-depth information on its specific needs and characteristics.

-Angelfish Tank Mates
+Angelfish Tank Setup

 Philippine Blue Angelfish in a planted freshwater aquarium